pascallj/python3.8-backport/README.md

 # Python 3.8 Backport for Debian buster
+>***NOTE**: This git repository is now archived because Debian 11 bullseye has been released.
+The packages repository for Debian will still be available for some time depending on its usage.*

 The aim of this project is to provide a Python 3.8 backport to Debian buster.
 Packages are of course much better manageable than compiling the source from scratch.